GEOUNED-org/example_CAD/README.md

-# example_CAD
+# Example CAD files for GEOUNED

-A collection of test CAD files for GEOUNED
+STEP files in this repository are used as part of the testing of the GEOUNED conversion of CAD files to CSG.